-On November 19, 2020, the Company issued through a private placement 120,000 shares of its 6.60% Series B Term Preferred Stock ("Term B Preferred Stock") at a price per share of \$24.40625, resulting in gross proceeds of \$2,928,750.
-The Term B Preferred Stock has a liquidation preference of \$25 per share and is subject to mandatory redemption on November 19, 2023.
-At any time on or after March 31, 2021, the Company may, at its sole option, redeem the outstanding Term B Preferred Stock in whole or, from time to time, in part, out of funds legally available for such redemption, at the liquidation preference plus an amount equal to accumulated but unpaid dividends, if any, on such shares (whether or not earned or declared, but excluding interest on such dividends) to, but excluding, the date fixed for such redemption.
+On November 19, 2020, the Company issued through a private placement 120,000 shares of its 6.60% Series B Term Preferred Stock due 2023 (the "Series B Term Preferred Stock") at a price per share of \$24.40625, resulting in gross proceeds of \$2,928,750.
+The shares of Series B Term Preferred Stock have a liquidation preference of \$25 per share and are subject to mandatory redemption on November 19, 2023.
+At any time on or after March 31, 2021, the Company may, at its sole option, redeem the outstanding shares of Series B Term Preferred Stock in whole or, from time to time, in part, out of funds legally available for such redemption, at the liquidation preference plus an amount equal to accumulated but unpaid dividends, if any, on such shares (whether or not earned or declared, but excluding interest on such dividends) to, but excluding, the date fixed for such redemption.

 The offering was consummated pursuant to the terms of a purchase agreement (the "Purchase Agreement") dated November 19, 2020 by and between the Company and the purchaser named therein (the "Purchaser").
-The Purchase Agreement provided for the Term B Preferred Stock to be issued to the Purchaser in a private placement in reliance on an exemption from registration under the Securities Act of 1933, as amended (the "Securities Act"), provided by Section 4(a)(2) thereof and Regulation D thereunder.
+The Purchase Agreement provided for the Series B Term Preferred Stock to be issued to the Purchaser in a private placement in reliance on an exemption from registration under the Securities Act of 1933, as amended (the "Securities Act"), provided by Section 4(a)(2) thereof and Regulation D thereunder.
 The Company relied upon this exemption from registration based in part on representations made by the Purchaser.
-The Term B Preferred Stock has not been registered under the Securities Act and may not be offered or sold in the United States absent registration or an applicable exemption from registration.
+The Series B Term Preferred Stock has not been registered under the Securities Act and may not be offered or sold in the United States absent registration or an applicable exemption from registration.